Hanukkah - A Feast of Lights

 For interesting insights into historical sources, look at these articles:

-♦ Rosenberg, S. The First Word: Shedding light on the Hanukka story.
+♦ Rosenberg, S. G. The First Word: Shedding light on the Hanukka story.
 The Jerusalem Post, December, 2005.

-♦ Rosenber, S. G. What miracle of the oil?
+♦ Rosenberg, S. G. What miracle of the oil?
 The Jerusalem Post, December, 2007.

 ♦ Strassfeld, Michael.
 What's Hanukkah?